 Calendar and Timesheets:

-Your calendar obviously let's you know what meetings and tasks you have planned, but in Teamleader it serves the additional purpose of tracking time.
+Your calendar obviously let's you know what meetings and tasks you have scheduled, but in Teamleader it serves the additional purpose of tracking time.
 After you've planned your schedule and finished an item, you can just click through via the agenda and mark it as finished.

 If you already use an external agenda like Google Calendar, Outlook or ICloud, be sure to integrate it in you Teamleader account.
-Items planned in Teamleader or the external agenda will be synchronised to the other tool so you never have to miss out on a meeting again.
+Items scheduled in Teamleader or the external agenda will be synchronised to the other tool so you never have to miss out on a meeting again.

 If needed, you can also export all tracked time via the Timesheets module to get a better overview of what you or your colleagues worked on and when.